 Things have been, and still are, pretty rough here in Italy through this coronavirus time.
 And not just because we’ve had such a high rate of cases and deaths.
-But because in addition to the usual restrictions, like social distancing, masks, gloves, diminished freedom, company closures, and loss of jobs (like my husband’s) – our restrictions have been extra confining, making life a bit depressing.
+But because in addition to the usual restrictions, like social distancing, masks, gloves, diminished freedom, company closures, and loss of jobs – our restrictions have been extra confining, making life a bit depressing.

 Rules and heaviness